Open access

 There are various ways to publish open access.
 The most important are:

-- Researchers publish their work in an open access journal so that it is freely accessible to everyone immediately, paying a publication fee to do so.
-This is the “gold” model.
+- Researchers publish their work in an open access journal so that it is freely accessible to everyone immediately.
+Depending on the financing model, publication fees may apply.

 Open access is about more than free availability.
 Open access publications should also be open to further use, which is indicated by licences (e. g.
 Creative Commons).
 The copyrights should also remain with the researchers.
 Under the conventional system, they often pass entirely to the publisher.